mciechanowicz/currency-converter/README.md

 Translations: I did not implement internationalization or extract text strings into separate files, as this was deemed unnecessary for a project of this size.

 API key management: The provided API key exceeded the usage limit before I even started using it, so I used my own API key for testing purposes during programming.

+In addition: a test could be added to check that after mocking currency and conversion value it will correctly convert our amount to the mocked currency.